the-pashok/ME-ANGULAR-QUESTION/README-EN.md

 - JIT - (Just-In-Time compilation) - compilation on the fly, dynamic compilation.
 Angular is the default.
 - AOT (Ahead-Of-Time compilation) - compilation before execution.

+##### 29. What is the component lifecycle mechanism in Angular?
+- `ngOnChanges`: Called when a component's input property changes.
+- `ngOnInit`: called after the first ngOnChanges.
+- `ngDoCheck`: called during each change detection cycle.
+- `ngAfterContentInit`: called after initializing the content of the component.
+- `ngAfterContentChecked`: called after each component content check.
+- `ngAfterViewInit`: called after initializing component views.
+- `ngAfterViewChecked`: called after each check of the component views.
+- `ngOnDestroy`: called just before the component is deleted.

+##### 30. What is dependency injection and how is it used in Angular?
+Dependency injection is a design pattern that allows a component to receive dependencies from a separate vendor.
+This pattern is used in Angular to inject services, pipelines, and other dependencies into components and other parts of the application.